llobato/docs/docs/other/install-gwms-factory.md

 The *valid-target-uids* and *valid-target-gids* should be a colon-separated list of all the frontend users and groups.
 This should match the security_classes section in `/etc/gwms-factory/glideinWMS.xml`.

+!!! note
+    Please notice that from version 3.5, Factory and all pilot jobs run under a single user (gfactory) to eliminate the need of switchboard and setuid/user-switching.
+Thefore, there will no longer be the need of configuring HTCondor privilage separation.

 ## Create a HTCondor grid mapfile.

 The HTCondor grid mapfile `/etc/condor/certs/condor_mapfile` is used for authentication between the glidein running on a remote worker node, and the local collector.
 HTCondor uses the mapfile to map certificates to pseudo-users on the local machine.
 It is important that you map the DN's of each frontend you are talking to.